rsalmei/clearly/README.md

 # clearly :)
-## Clear and accurate real-time monitor for celery
+## Clearly see and debug your celery pool in real time!

 Do you use [celery](http://www.celeryproject.org), and monitor your tasks with [flower](https://github.com/mher/flower)?
-You'll probably like **Clearly**!
+You'll probably like **Clearly**! 👍

-`Clearly` is a real-time monitor for your celery tasks and workers!
+`Clearly` is a real time monitor for your celery tasks and workers!

-While I do like flower, to me it's not been totally up to the task (pun intended :)).
+While I do like flower, to me it's not been totally up to the task (pun intended :).

 Why is that?
-I'd like _actual_ real-time monitoring, filter multiple tasks at once, syntax coloring, and complete, whole, thorough, comprehensive results!
+I'd like _actual_ real time monitoring, filter multiple task types at once, syntax coloring, and complete, whole, thorough, comprehensive results!

-And flower needs page refreshes, filters only one task at a time, displays results as plain strings, and even truncates them... :(
+And guess what, `clearly` does provide all that! (and flower needs page refreshes, filters only one task type at a time, displays results as plain strings and on top of that also truncates them... :()

-Ok, `clearly` does provide all that!
-It is actually real-time, has multiple simultaneous filters, an advanced syntax coloring system, complete non-truncated results, and it's fast! :)
+`Clearly` is actually real time, has multiple simultaneous filters, an advanced syntax coloring system, complete non-truncated results, shows parameters and results just as ipython would, and it's fast! :)
-It's great to actually _see_ what's going on in your celery workers, all in real-time!
-So it's great for inspecting, debugging, and demonstrating your company async-superpowers (put `clearly` on a big TV)!
+It's great to actually _see_ what's going on in your celery workers, and all in real time!
+So it's very nice for inspecting, debugging, and demonstrating your company async-superpowers (put `clearly` on a big TV showing all tasks of your production environment)!

-`Clearly` has an outer process server, and the clients connect to it via gRPC.
+`Clearly` is composed of an outer process server, which collects events from the celery pool, and a client, which you use to choose and filter what you want to see.
+They communicate with each other via gRPC.
-This makes `clearly` quite complete, and could even substitute flower entirely for monitoring needs.

-It's only missing a Docker image for simple deploying now.
-And a command line to call the client directly from the shell!
-(spoilers :))

 See what `clearly` looks like:
 ![very cool](https://raw.githubusercontent.com/rsalmei/clearly/master/img/clearly_highlights.png)